JacquesLucke/animation_nodes_manual/content/documentation/nodes/number/float_range/index.md

 ## Inputs

 - **Amount** - The length of the arithmetic sequence which is also the length of the output integer list.
 - **Start** - It is the starting value of the arithmetic sequence.
 - **Step** - It is the difference between each two consecutive terms of the arithmetic sequence.
 (Only available in the *Start/Step* option)
 - **Stop** - It is the end value of the arithmetic sequence.
 (Only available in the *Start/Stop* option)
+- **Interpolation** - The interpolation that the sequence will be evaluated at.

 ## Outputs